Ashu202023/Ashu202023/README.md

 - 👋 Hi, I’m @Ashu202023
 - 👀 I’m interested in ML and Python project
-- 🌱 I’m currently learning Ai and ML but am open to working in other domains as well like backend(nodejs,express,django).
+- 🌱 I’m currently learning Ai and ML but am open to work in other domains as well like backend(nodejs,express,django) and front end like HTML ,css anad javaascript.
 - 💞️ I’m looking to collaborate on ML and Data science-based project
 - 📫 How to reach me -send me a mail on ashutosh20kumar23@gmail.com